spiral/docs/framework/interfaces.md

 # Core Interfaces
-Spiral framework is built based on set of spiral components, there is few interfaces shared with application and pre-binded in framework bundle.
+Spiral Framework bundle built at top of Spiral Components and provides set of interfaces can be used in custom applications or modules.

 | Interface                                          | Description
 | ---                                                | ---